An Equivariant Tamagawa Number Formula for t-Modules and Applications: Introduction

-where $Nv$ is the monic generator of the ideal $N_{\mathcal O_F/A}(v)$.
-Since we are only interested in a special value of this $L$--function, we will leave convergence and well-definedness issues asside, and will treat them in a separate paper. \\
+where $Nv$ is the monic generator of the ideal $N_{\mathcal O_F/A}(v)$ and $s\to Nv^{-s}$ is Goss's exponential function defined on $\Bbb S_\infty$.
+(See \cite{Goss}, \S8.1.)
+It is important to note that under Goss's exponential and embedding $\Bbb Z\to \Bbb C_\infty$ , if $m\in\Bbb Z$ then $Nv^m$ has the usual meaning.
+(See loc.cit.)
+Since we are only interested in the special values at $s\in\Bbb Z_{\geq 0}$ of this $L$--function, where the infinite product above is convergent by the arguments below, we leave general convergence and well-definedness issues asside, and will treat them in a separatate, upcoming paper.

+\begin{remark} Note that in \cite{FGHP20} (see \S1.2) we worked with a slightly different definition of the polynomial $P_v^{\ast, G, E}(X)$ (denoted in loc.cit. $P_v^{\ast, G}(X)$.)
+We adopted the new definition given above, to be consistent with Goss's definition of (non--equivariant) $L$--functions for abelian $t$--motives given in \S8.6 of \cite{Goss}.
+However, note that the value $P_v^{\ast, G, E}(1)$, which will be of interest to us in what follows, does not change under the new definition. \end{remark}

-Although the special value $\Theta_{K/F, S_0}^E(0)$ is well defined, for technical reasons (as explained in loc.cit.) we focus on computing certain Euler--completed versions of it $\Theta_{K/F}^{E,\mathcal M}(0)$, which depend on additional arithmetic data $\mathcal M$.
+Although the special value $\Theta_{K/F, S}^E(0)$ is well defined, for technical reasons (as explained in loc.cit.) we focus on computing certain Euler--completed versions of it $\Theta_{K/F}^{E,\mathcal M}(0)$, which depend on additional arithmetic data $\mathcal M$.
 For well chosen data $\mathcal M$, one has an equality

 so nothing is lost in the process of Euler--completion.
 (See \S\ref{incomplete-L-section} for details.)
-A detailed study of these $L$--functions and a proof of the formulas for their special values will be addressed in a separate paper.
-In this section, we only define the special values $\Theta_{K/F}^{E,\mathcal M}(0)$ whose study will be the main focus of this work.\\
+A detailed study of these Euler--incomplete $L$--functions and a proof of the formulas for their special values will be addressed in a separate paper.
+In this section, we only define the special values $\Theta_{K/F}^{E,\mathcal M}(0)$, whose study will be the main focus of this work.\\

 An important ingredient in defining the special values above is the notion of monicity in the ring $\F_q[G]((t^{-1}))$, as defined in \cite[\S 7.3]{FGHP20}.
 This generalizes the classical notion of monicity in $\Bbb F_q((t^{-1}))$.
 We state the definitions and results here, but refer the reader to loc.cit. for details.
 First, we decompose $G = P\times \Delta$, where $P$ is the $p$-Sylow subgroup of $G$.
 Second, we let $\widehat\Delta(\Bbb F_q)$ be the set of $G_{\Bbb F_q}$--conjugacy classes of irreducible, $\overline{\Bbb F_q}$--valued characters of $\Delta$. \begin{definition} For an algebraic extension $\Bbb F/\Bbb F_q$, define the subgroup $\F((t^{-1}))[P]^+$ of monic elements in $\F((t^{-1}))[P]^\times$ by